solana-labs/browser-extension/README.md

 })
 ```

-Once you got access to the solana client, you should fetch the extension state using `wallet_signTransaction` request.
+Once you got access to the solana client, you should fetch the extension state using `wallet_getState` request.

 ```ts
 const { result } = await solana.request({ method: "wallet_getState", params: {} })